-- (c) If the plaintiff fails to appear, the eviction action shall be dismissed with prejudice. - (d) If both parties fail to appear, the eviction action shall result in a dismissal without prejudice.
+- 4. In pilot project courts at the remote docket call on the scheduled date: - a.
+If the defendant fails to appear, judgment may be entered in favor of the plaintiff by default, provided the eviction is not prohibited by federal moratoria on evictions. - b.
+If the plaintiff fails to appear, the eviction action shall be dismissed with prejudice. - c.
+If both parties fail to appear, the eviction action shall result in a dismissal without prejudice.

-Dated: November 3, 2020 For the Court:
+Dated: February 17, 2021 For the Court:

-/s/

-Andrew M. Mead Acting Chief Justice
+/s/ Andrew M. Mead Acting Chief Justice